shanky999/TDS_Project1/README.md

 ## Project Overview

 This project involved scraping GitHub data using the GitHub API, focusing on users in Chennai with more than 50 followers.
-We collected details on user profiles and up to 500 of their public repositories.
+The data collected comtains details on user profiles and up to 500 of their public repositories.
 The data was saved into `users.csv` and `repositories.csv`, maintaining the original API format as required.

 ## Files Included